DonovonJenson/MiniMindful/README.md

-# loftus-react-starter
+# MiniMindful
-starter setup for React projects
+mindfulness for everyone

 Usage
 ---